ockertbotha-gitea/gitea-installation/README.md

 - [Ubuntu 18.04 LTS](/ubuntu/ubuntu-1804-LTS/01-Installation.md)

-### Update: 14 May 2019
+### Update: 12 August 2019
-With what looks like a solid installation completed, it's time to take a closer look at Gitea configuration, this too will end up in it's own folder structure.
+Having just completed an HTTPS installation, it's time to rework the configuration section: Gitea configurations are quite straightforward so I'm going to try and create companion projects to demonstrate some practical applications of git + gitea.